 Independently owned by a well-known Irish family, QuinnBet is not one these old names that has been around for decades – even though it feels like it should be.

-This was made possible by launching with a very impressive product from the get go; a robust and well respected betting platform, plenty of markets with good depth and fair odds, and more offers and promotions than you could shake a stick at – if you were the sort of person who shakes sticks at things.
+This was made possible by launching with a very impressive product from the get go.
+A robust and well respected betting platform, plenty of markets with good depth and fair odds, and more offers and promotions than you could shake a stick at – if you were the sort of person who shakes sticks at things.

 In their own words, Quinnbet was founded to ruffle up the Irish and British betting industries, and while they might not have left the likes of Betfred and PaddyPower trembling in their boots, they have certainly given punters something else to think about.